NamanR93/Git-Notes/02_add-commit.md

 ** git commit -m "some message" **

+- To update the msg to commit:
+**  git commit --amend -m "some message with add" **

 # git history:

 - we can see the history of our work using: ** git log **